Swingers Lifestyle Community for Open-Minded Couples & Singles

 Music Sets the Mood

-Music is another factor that shapes the atmosphere of an event.
+Music completely changes the mood of an event.

 Room Policies & Special Arrangements

-Third parties don't always have the most accurate, up-to date information on occupancy policies or special requests.
+Third -party sellers don't always have the most updated information on occupancy rules, upgrades, or special requests either.

 Direct Communication